Argentina’s iGaming Boom: A Closer Look at an Expanding Market

 Argentina’s online gambling market is unlike any other, operating in a decentralized province-led system with a deep-rooted cultural closeness to gaming, especially to football.
 Understanding iGaming Argentina requires looking beyond the surface-level market growth and examining how the system actually operates.

 With a population of more than 45 million, of which 90% have access to the internet and mobile devices, Argentina’s iGaming market stands out as the third biggest iGaming LatAm market after Brazil and Mexico.
+High smartphone penetration, with an average of 1.4 mobile subscriptions per person and an average internet speed of over 35 Mbps, means that most users place bets via mobile platforms rather than desktop.

-iGaming regulations and laws in Argentina
+iGaming regulations and taxes in Argentina

-• The Lottery of the City of Buenos Aires (LOTBA)
+- The Lottery of the City of Buenos Aires (LOTBA)

-• The Provincial Institute of Lottery and Casinos (IPLyC) in Buenos Aires Province
+- The Provincial Institute of Lottery and Casinos (IPLyC) in Buenos Aires Province

-• The lottery and gaming authorities in the remaining 23 provinces
+- The lottery and gaming authorities in the remaining 23 provinces

 First of all, the legal status of iGaming in Argentina differs from province to province.
 While anti-money laundering and counter-terrorism financing rules, data protection, advertising limits, domain, and indirect taxes are established by national laws, the City of Buenos Aires and the 23 provinces have independent power to grant licenses and supervise operators.
 But if an operator wishes to offer services in multiple provinces, a separate license is required for each one.
+Keep in mind that the Santiago del Estero province has an explicit ban on online gambling.

 Talking about national advertising laws, in December 2025, Argentina imposed new legislation requiring operators to display “Compulsive gambling is harmful to your health” and “+18” mandatory messages on all gambling ads.
 Regarding affiliate marketing, the appearance of influencers, celebrities, and public figures is heavily restricted as a measure to prevent the rise of gambling among young and vulnerable groups.